Search for cities, countries, lakes and rivers

 Water Temperature Chart for Souris River in Minot Over the Last 30 Days

 Today the water temperature in Minot is lower than the same day in previous years.
-The water temperature range here in February is from 34°F to 48°F. The water temperature is trending upward, and it has increased both over the past 30 days and the past week.
+The water temperature range here in August is from 17°C to 23°C. The water temperature has decreased over the past 7 days but has increased over the past month.

 The forecasted water temperature values for Minot are presented in the table below.